syedfa/apptentive-documentation/using_apptentive/ios/best_practices.md

 ###Do you Love Apptentive?

-Apptentive's rating flow displays a "Do you love *app_name*?" dialog to the user.
+Apptentive's Ratings Prompt displays a "Do you love *app_name*?" dialog to the user.
 Your app's *Love Ratio* is determined by people's answer to this question.

-The dialog is shown by engaging a certain event in your app that you have targeted, online, to run the rating prompt.
+The dialog is shown by engaging a certain event in your app that you have targeted, online, to run the Ratings Prompt.
 If the current rating conditions are satisfied, the enjoyment dialog will be shown.

 	[[ATConnect sharedConnection] engage:@"test_rating_prompt" fromViewController:viewController];

-These rating flow conditions can be changed at any time via the Apptentive website.
-This feature enables you to remotely change Apptentive rating flow settings without issuing an iOS app update.
+These Ratings Prompt conditions can be changed at any time via the Apptentive website.
+This feature enables you to remotely change the Ratings Prompt settings without issuing an iOS app update.

-###App Store Rating Prompt
+###App Store Ratings Prompt

 Asking people who love your app to rate it in the App Store is a great way to increase your App Store star rating.

-The rating prompt is triggered by engaging an event in your app, which you then target via your Apptentive dashboard settings:
+The Ratings Prompt is triggered by engaging an event in your app, which you then target via your Apptentive dashboard settings:

 	[[ATConnect sharedConnection] engage:@"test_rating_prompt" fromViewController:viewController];

-Despite being triggered, the rating prompt is shown only if your set conditions are met.
-For example, you might decide the rating prompt should be shown after 5 days of use, 10 app launches, and 3 significant events.
+Despite being triggered, the Ratings Prompt is shown only if your set conditions are met.
+For example, you might decide the Ratings Prompt should be shown after 5 days of use, 10 app launches, and 3 significant events.
 These settings can be modified on the Apptentive website.

 When presented with the "Do you love *app_name*?" dialog, the user can select "Yes" or "No".
 They will be presented with different behaviors based on their answer to the question.